zogzog/cubicweb/doc/tutorials/advanced/part04_ui-base.rst

   $ cubicweb-ctl db-restore sytweb_instance /path/path/to/sytweb-2010-07-13_10-22-40.tar.gz
   $ cubicweb-ctl upgrade sytweb_instance

-You'll have to answer some questions, as we've seen in `an earlier post`_.
+You might have to answer some questions, as we've seen in `a previous part`_.

 Now that everything is tested, I can transfer the new code to the production server, `pip install` CubicWeb and its dependencies, and eventually